The KimKlone: Bride of Son of Cheap Video

 A “Smart” Register for 6502

-6502 programmers are well aware of how to use a pair of zero-page bytes as a 16-bit indirect pointer.
-Memory-indirect addressing modes are central pillars of the 65C02's power!
-But incrementing that memory-resident two-byte pointer is a bit slow, and the alternative (ie, Indirect-Y post-indexing) is fast but has certain limitations.
-Wouldn't it be great if the pointer itself could just auto-increment?
+6502 programs frequently use a pair of zero-page bytes as a pointer for indirection.
+But incrementing that 16-bit memory-resident pointer is rather slow, and the alternative (ie, Indirect-Y post-indexing) is faster but has certain limitations.
+What would be ideal is a pointer that can do 16-bit increments on itself.

 To do this, a program first stores the initial address into the VIA's T2Low and T2High counter registers, exactly as quickly and easily as it might do using a couple of bytes of ordinary zero-page memory.
-The difference is that after each memory-indirect access (pointing via the VIA, so to speak), all that's needed to single-increment or double-increment the zero-page pair (the counter) is a speedy KimKlone SINC or DINC instruction.
-The microcode for these merely tickles VIA pin 16, configured as the counter input.
-That's all that's required to advance the pointer to the next byte or word to be accessed.
+The difference is that, after each indirect access (pointing via the VIA, so to speak), the pointer can be single- or double-incremented across all 16 bits using just a SINC or DINC instruction.
+The microcode for these merely tickles VIA pin 16, configured as the input to the counter.
+That's all that's required to advance the pointer so it'll indicate the next byte or word to be accessed.